kymibuilds/ai-sre-kestra/README.md

 - Automated testing framework
 - Performance optimizations

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-**Built with ❤️ using Kestra, OpenAI, and the power of autonomous systems.**
+Built with ❤️ using Kestra and the power of autonomous systems.